Admissions Policies

 Admission Criteria for TESOL Candidates

 Since most candidates in the Master of Education program are already licensed teachers, the Master of Education program does not prepare students for an initial teaching license.
-Therefore, non-licensed students in the TESOL track will not be qualified at the completion of the program to seek teacher licensing in Indiana.
-Those who do have Indiana teaching licenses will be able to add EL certification to their licenses after the successful completion of the Master of Education with the TESOL track.
+Therefore, non-licensed students will not be qualified at the completion of the program to seek teacher licensing in Indiana.
+Those who do have Indiana teaching licenses will be able to add certification to their licenses after the successful completion of the Master of Education and the passing of state licensure exams.
+Candidates who are licensed in the state of Indiana and successfully complete the Early Childhood or Exceptional Needs: Intense Intervention certificates will also be eligible to add the Early Literacy Endorsement to their license.

 Transfer Students